Luen/Google-Scholar-References/README.md

 # Google Scholar References
 A python script for personal-use that generates references in a format for a resume/curriculum vitae for professors / academics / scholars

+See also Zotera, an open source citation manager

 # Install
 - Download this git repository
 - Install [Python](https://www.python.org/downloads/)